Title: Matrix Code

 I’ve done a lot of interface/computer screen stitches in the past, like my Voyager Star Trek LCARS cross stitch and really wanted to do something similar.
 I had just so happened to see that it was the 10 year anniversary of The Matrix and I remembered one of the best computer screens in cinema history.
 The Matrix code.

-I grabbed an image of the code from wikipedia and started charting and soon realised, that despite the apparent simplicity of the code, it was actually super complicated.
-So my first step was to create a whole cross stitch alphabet but much like the original code, I needed letters that looked recognisable, but weren’t.
+I grabbed an image of the code from Wikipedia and started charting and soon realized, that despite the apparent simplicity of the code, it was actually super complicated.
+So my first step was to create a whole cross stitch alphabet but much like the original code, I needed letters that looked recognizable but weren’t.
 I made a total of 29 characters, which I then had to put through a random number generator to place each letter in a massive grid.
-I had originally wanted to make a massive pattern, however less than 1/10th of the way through the pattern was taking me AGES.
+I had originally wanted to make a massive pattern, however, less than 1/10th of the way through the pattern was taking me AGES.
 And whilst it was far from a 100 hour cross stitch pattern, it was too much.

-However, despite all of that, its still too big to frame, looks too much like Japanese and is too bright.
+However, despite all of that, it’s still too big to frame, looks too much like Japanese and is too bright.
 However, I REALLY loved stitching this.
-I haven’t approached a lot of 90s movies, prefering the 80s, and really loved the computer screen part of it.
-I recon the whole nothing to stitch thing worked.
+I haven’t approached a lot of 90s movies, preferring the 80s, and really loved the computer screen part of it.
+I reckon the whole nothing to stitch thing worked.